How Your California Divorce Case Can Affect Your Taxes Right Now and Moving Forward

 If you are a spouse who doesn’t have access to tax and financial information, which is typical if one spouse handled all the finances during the marriage, make sure you get copies of everything.
 You are encouraged to go so far as to call the bank to ask about mortgage interest payment amounts and all other details that can affect your tax liabilities moving forward.

 Consult a Qualified California Divorce Attorney

 Divorce can be complicated, particularly when it comes to taxes.
 To ensure you are paying the proper taxes and preparing your income tax forms correctly, visit the IRS website and read the Tax Information for Divorced and Separated Individuals document.

 Before you file for divorce in California, consult with an experienced divorce attorney, such as the ones at Griffith, Young, and Lass in Carlsbad and San Diego, California.

-Even if you’re currently going through a divorce and have questions related to taxes or other complicated details like support, visitation, asset division, and others, call GYL and schedule a free legal consultation.
+Even if you’re currently going through a divorce and have questions related to taxes or other complicated details like support, visitation, asset division, and others, call GYL and schedule a free legal free consultation.